In This Post

 In today’s consumer-driven society, it’s easy to get caught up in the cycle of buying and accumulating more and more stuff.
-The ‘more is more’ mindset is taught to us in almost every area of capitalist society.
+The ‘more is more’ mindset is taught to us in almost every area of capitalist society, so to overcome consumerism is a great challenge.
 If it’s not material objects, other areas of life become commodified.
 Have you ever thought about how something as deep, complex and meaningful as love has been quantified into a simple ‘yes’ or ‘no’ option?
 Yeah, I’m talking about you dating app users!
 The commodification of things in life is so expansive, it’s hard to find something in life that hasn’t become a product.

 We have become very used to things having one purpose or one lifespan.
 We are not in touch with the cyclical rhythm of life anymore.
 The thought of repairing a hole in your socks, rather than just buying a new pair was normal for such a long time.
 Do you know anyone who does this now?